Yuji3000/fastTrackNotes/java/basics.md

 You will often see Java programs that have either static or public attributes and methods.

 In the example above, we created a static method, which means that it can be accessed without creating an object of the class, unlike public, which can only be accessed by objects:

+# Object Oriented Programming

+### Java Access Modifiers

+Public
+- We can access the public modifier from anywhere.
+We can access public modifiers from within the class as well as from outside the class and also within the package and outside the package.

+Protected
+- Can access the protected modifier within the same package and also from outside the package with the help of the child class.
+If we do not make the child class, we cannot access it from outside the package.
+So inheritance is a must for accessing it from outside the package.

+Private
+- Can access the private modifier only within the same class and not from outside the class.

+Default
+- Can access the default modifier only within the same package and not from outside the package.
+And also, if we do not specify any access modifier it will automatically consider it as default.

+## 4 Pillars of OOP

+### 1. Abstraction
+ - Only expose operations you want to allow others to use

+ or

+ - Encapsulation in Java is an object-oriented procedure of combining the data members and data methods of the class inside the user-defined class.
+It is important to declare this class as private.

+### 2. Encapsulation
+- Keep code(methods, data etc) private and contained.
+This allows control over how data and methods are used

+### 3. Inheritance

+### 4. Polymorphism

+# Maven

+### New Project Set up

+Group id:
+- How Maven organizes projects as a convention for Maven's online repository
+- This is typically a backwards URL (e.g. com.cooksys)

+Artifact id:
+- Name of the project